momo645/momo645/README.md

 - 👋 Hi, I’m @momo645.
-I'm franch.
+I'm french.
 I speak spanish and english.
 - 👀 I’m interested by learning C language.
 - 🌱 I’m currently trying to remake in C language an encryption program written in assembler MASM 6.1.
 - 💞️ I’m looking for help to develop this program.
 A patent has been filed in Bogotá to protect its algorithm in 2012.